opendxl/opendxl-tie-client-javascript/doc/sdk/basic-detection-callback-example.md

 instance is created.
 The TieClient instance will be used to communicate with the TIE DXL services.

-Next, a call is made to the [addFileDetectionCallback()]{@link TieClient#addFileDetectionCallback}
+Next, a call is made to the TieClient instance's [addFileDetectionCallback()]{@link TieClient#addFileDetectionCallback}
 method to register a function to be invoked when detection events occur.